SachinPrab/my-bulletin-board-app/README.md

 # 📰 Redux Bulletin Board

 A simple, clean bulletin board web application built using React and Redux Toolkit (RTK).
-Users can create posts, view authors, see post timestamps, and react with emojis.
+Users can create posts,edit or delete posts, view authors, see post timestamps, and react with emojis.

 ---